-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1322 Evans 2005 Cosponsor Modifies grounds for disqualification to require more than casual discussions regarding prospective employment with providers of alternative dispute resolution services.
-II, IV Avoids unnecessary disqualifications of judges.
-AB 1742 Committee on Judiciary 2005 Sponsor Deletes the sunset on Code of Civil Procedure section 128.7, thereby continuing the courts' ability to impose sanctions for the filing of frivolous lawsuits.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1742 Committee on Judiciary 2005 Sponsor Deletes the sunset on Code of Civil Procedure section 128.7, thereby continuing the courts' ability to impose sanctions for the filing of frivolous lawsuits.
 Clarifies and streamlines small claims court procedures, extends the sunset of the security fee, and requires that acceptance of an offer to compromise a lawsuit must be in writing.
 III, IV Improves administration of justice and enhances court administration.
-SB 575 Torlakson 2005 Oppose unless amended Establishes calendar preference for actions to enforce provisions of the Anti-NIMBY law.
+SB 575 Torlakson 2005 Oppose unless amended Establishes calendar preference for actions to enforce provisions of the "Anti-NIMBY" law.
 II, III Interferes with court administration.
 AB 3078 Committee on Judiciary 2004 Sponsor Makes several noncontroversial changes to the statute governing the times for service and filing of motion papers, as well as clarifying the cutoff date for discovery in civil cases.
-Also clarifies standing of emancipated minors in small claims court, and clarifies to whom a clerk must provide notice when a check for filing fees has been returned for non- payment.
+Also clarifies standing of emancipated minors in small claims court, and clarifies to whom a clerk must provide notice when a check for filing fees has been returned for nonpayment.
 III, IV Improves administration of justice and enhances court administration.
 SB 1249 Morrow 2004 Oppose Provides that the word "hearing," when applied to any demurrer, motion, or order to show cause, signifies oral argument by moving and opposing parties on a record amenable to written transcription which shall be had unless affirmatively waived by the parties.
 II, IV Unnecessary; interferes with judicial function.
 AB 2321 Hertzberg 2002 Sponsor Clarifies the process for tort claims filed against judicial branch entities.
 III Eliminates confusion and streamlines the handling of cases.
 AB 3027 Committee on Judiciary 2002 Sponsor Makes various improvements to civil procedure.
 III Improves administration of justice and enhances court administration.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch